 Arch for Arch is an architectural structure commissioned by Design Indaba that commemorates the work and life of one of South Africa’s most celebrated figures, Archbishop Desmond Tutu.

 Commissioned by Design Indaba and supported by Liberty, the #ArchForArch project celebrates its namesake Tutu (lovingly nicknamed “the Arch”).
 Its design is meant to be a physical representation of his strength and resilient humanity.
 The #ArchForArch also celebrates the South African Constitution.

-A one-to-one prototype of the Arch was unveiled at the finale of Design Indaba Conference 2017 by its creators Snøhetta co-founder Craig Dykers and Johannesburg-based architect Thomas Chapman.
+A one-to-one prototype of the Arch was unveiled at the finale of Design Indaba Conference 2017 by the architects commissioned to work on the project, Snøhetta co-founder Craig Dykers and Johannesburg-based architect Thomas Chapman of Local Studio.
 The structure consists of 14 individual arched beams of wood, together forming a dome.

-A version of the Arch for Arch structure is to be installed near St. George’s Cathedral in Cape Town on 7 October 2017 to coincide with Tutu’s 86th birthday.
+A version of the Arch for Arch structure has been installed near St. George’s Cathedral in Cape Town and launched on 7 October 2017 to coincide with Tutu’s 86th birthday.
 Another will be installed at Constitution Hill in Johannesburg on 10 December 2017 to coincide with the 21st anniversary of the South African Constitution.
-The Arch for Arch project was completed with the generous help of Design Indaba sponsor Liberty.